Cruz 2 homers, Rays hand Orioles 13th straight loss, 10-0

 The announced crowd of 4,795 was the smallest for a Rays game at Tropicana Field without COVID-19 restrictions.
 Monday night’s opener of the four-game series drew 5,460.

 Wander Franco reached leading off the fourth when shortstop Jorge Mateo misplayed his grounder for an error.
-Franco scored on Manuel Margot’s double, and with two outs, Zunino made it 3-0 on his 26th homer.
+Franco scored on Manuel Margot’s double, and with two outs, Zunino made it 3-0 on his career-high 26th homer.

 After Cruz’s homer in the fifth, Brandon Lowe had an RBI double and scored when second baseman Ramón Urías stumbled moving backwards behind second base before falling to the ground in an unsuccessful attempt to catch Zunino’s popup.